Methlick: Places of interest

 Haddo House, a stately home and arts venue with theatre and concert hall, lies 2.7 km to the southeast of Methlick.

 Gight Castle, ancestral home of Lord Byron, lies 4.3 km to the west.

 Sport

-Methlick has a cricket team which is a member of the Aberdeenshire Cricket Association.
-The MCC plays at Lairds, in the heart of the village next to the river Ythan.
+Methlick has a cricket team, Methlick Cricket Club, which competes in the Aberdeenshire Cricket Association and plays its home matches at Lairds in the village.

-Methlick football team competes in the Buchan Welfare Football League.
-They won both the league and the league cup in 2009, the club's most achievement in 10 years.
+Methlick has a football club, Methlick Football Club, which competes in local welfare football competitions under the North East Scotland Football Association.